-The last year has been hard on everyone, but moms are especially struggling.
+2020 was a year that was hard on everyone, but moms were especially struggling.
 It has been widely reported in the news, but most of those articles focus on the economic and career impact for women.
 While those are valid concerns and very real challenges that exist, we are exploring the pandemic’s impact on a mom’s mental health and what challenges arise at different parenting stages.
 This week, we’re looking at expecting moms and new moms.

 The Research Shows … Mom’s Are Not OK